cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**3.3.7**
+- Remove the jitter movement of the Options.
+- Widen the distance of the seeds from the survivor to avoid self collisions.
+- Increase the damage of Option Seed through the default config.
+- Improve a a lot of the checking so that it also checks when the game is paused without affecting visual computations.
+- Improve the implementation of Gradius' Option so that sound effects will properly register.
+- Warnings reported within the game are actually safe bugs.
+Finally resolved that and properly disposed of data when possible.

 **3.3.6**
 - Rewrite and improve Drone Death Behaviors.
 - Add a config option for setting category of Gunner Turrets as Drones instead of Miscellaneous.